Stefanowich33/BoxManagementSystemImproved/README.md

 # BoxManagementSystem
 An app to keep track of which boxes contains which items in your house.

-## The pourpose is to solve this problem:
+## The purpose is to solve this problem:
 Person 1: Where did you put the christmas star for the tree???
 Person 2: Isn't it in one of the boxes in the garage??
 Person 1: No! i looked though all the boxes.